-- 1. Virtual Meeting/Conferencing Platforms: There are lots of virtual meeting options that you could potentially use.
+- Virtual Meeting/Conferencing Platforms: There are lots of virtual meeting options that you could potentially use.
 Zoom is one of the most common, so we suggest you start there.
 You can host a Zoom meeting for free, however the free version limits your session length to 40 minutes as well as the number of participants.
 For that reason, we suggest that you consider securing a paid version (current pricing for the Pro/Small Teams is \$15/month). - 2.
 Video Meeting/Conferencing Tutorials: Most of the video conferencing platforms are similar to one another, and relatively intuitive to use.
-Take some time to become familiar with the features of the platform you are using: how to set up a meeting room, invite participants, open the room, allow participants in, use the chat feature, share your screen, breakout rooms, polling features, etc. Regardless of which platform you choose (Zoom or something else), there is a wealth of video tutorials online that will walk you step-by-step through almost any feature.
-Below are some links to get you started: - Zoom Help Center: Zoom video tutorials: the basics (multiple videos) - YouTube: Zoom Tutorial 2020, How to use Zoom step by step for beginners, 13 min. - 3.
-Tips and Tricks for Facilitating a Virtual Meeting: Because hosting a video workshop is little different that hosting one in person, there are a few recommendations we have: - Enlist the help of a few friends or family members to test out the features you plan to use. - Tell your participants you will be on the Zoom call 10-15 minutes early to help them troubleshoot any technical issues with audio or video. - Ask participants to keep themselves muted unless they are speaking.
-Small background noises can be very distracting for others and also interrupt the audio feed of the speaker. - Try using the polling feature to kick off the workshop with an icebreaker question.
+Take some time to become familiar with the features of the platform you are using: how to set up a meeting room, invite participants, open the room, allow participants in, use the chat feature, share your screen, breakout rooms, polling features, etc. Regardless of which platform you choose (Zoom or something else), there are numerous video tutorials online that will walk you step-by-step through almost any feature.
+Below are some links to get you started: - Zoom Help Center: Zoom video tutorials: the basics (multiple videos) - YouTube: Zoom Tutorial for Beginners, 39 min.
+(Tip: You can mouse over the video progress bar to advance to different topic sections) - 3.
+Tips and Tricks for Facilitating a Virtual Meeting: Because hosting a video workshop is little different that hosting one in person, there are a few recommendations we have: - While it may be tempting to offer a hybrid workshop with some participating in-person and others joining via Zoom, we have found that this approach adds a lot of complexity and ends up being ineffective for both set of participants. - Enlist the help of a few friends or family members to test out the features you plan to use. - Tell your participants you will be on the Zoom call 10-15 minutes early to help them troubleshoot any technical issues with audio or video. - Ask participants to keep themselves muted unless they are speaking.
+Small background noises can be very distracting for others and also interrupt the audio feed of the speaker. - Try using the polling feature or the Zoom chat box to kick off the workshop with an icebreaker question.
 "What's a talent you always wished you had?" is a good one.
-You can also use short polling questions to keep your group engaged or prompt a discussion. - Encourage participants to use the chat feature to pose a question or to raise their hand. - If possible, hardwire your internet connection, which will be more stable than wifi.
+You can also use short polling/chat questions to keep your group engaged or prompt a discussion.